Funcom Details ‘Conan Exiles’ Changes Headed Into Phase 2 And The Frozen North Update

 The Frozen North marks the start of a significant AI overhaul in Conan Exiles.
 NPC camps are now more dangerous as the various factions have had their difficulty adjusted based on their location and weapons.

 Funcom has gone further than that though by revamping the Human NPC AI to be more challenging.
-Archers will fire faster based on how close players are to them and the NPCs will be more relentless.
+Archers will fire faster based on how close players are to them, and the NPCs will be more relentless.

 The AI will continue to be expanded to use the same combat combos for Human NPCs as offered to the players.
 Meanwhile, monsters will receive a similar AI update plus a “more robust animation and attack set.”